Seb-geospatial/BlenderMapDEM/README.md

 The reason you cant use the `renderDEM()` function at this point is because it makes use of Blender's built in `bpy` package which will be run automatically when a script containing the `renderDEM()` function is fed into Blender using the GUI or terminal.
 You do not need to have this package installed on your system's python installation, it is already installed in Blender's.

-If you call this `renderDEM()` right now in a script you feed to Blender it will raise an import error because it doesnt know where that function is.
+If you call `renderDEM()` right now in a script you feed to Blender it will raise an error because it doesnt know where that function is.
 To add it to Blender see the following step.

 ### Step 3: Add renderDEM.py to Blender's Modules Folder
 Blender runs on an entirely separate python installation (based on python 3.7) and installing packages/modules with custom functions beyond its defaults can be tricky and tiresome as `pip` does not work natively.